 Firozabad in my mind was always the city of glass bangles.
 Every time I looked at piles of colorful, bright shining glass bangles in fairs and markets across India, I wanted to visit the town.
-So, this time when I went exploring Holi in Mathura Vrindavan, I decided to take a detour to Firozabad.
+So, this time when I went exploring Holi in Mathura Vrindavan, I decided to take a detour to the city of glass bangles.

 Like all unstructured trips, this one also had a small surprise for me.
-I discovered a lovely Jain temple as soon as we entered the city of Firozabad.
+I discovered a lovely Jain temple as soon as we entered Firozabad city.
 More on that later.

 Firozabad Glass Industry